 As lawyers, much of the information they deal with is confidential.
 They cannot and more importantly, must not enter the client’s or employer’s confidential information into ChatGPT, or they might breach professional duties.
 Further, it is yet to be established who owns the intellectual property (IP) in ChatGPT or any other AI-generated content.
 Using content as is in your work product, is a slippery slope as this may cause IP ownership issues for you and your client.

-We can still have a taste of AI-fueled productivity.
+We can still have a taste of AI-fuelled productivity.
 While ChatGPT cannot yet automate large swaths of precedence templates, we should be able to use it for some basic tasks today.

 As a starting point for your legal research.
 This works best if you use ChatGPT for source material alongside LexisNexis, which you can then research in more detail.
-To be comprehensive, include as many keywords as possible.
+To achieve a more comprehensive response, include as many keywords as possible.
 For example, “What Singapore laws and regulations apply to the Sanction of Russian entities”.
 The response generated was narrow and omitted the MAS regulations.
 However, there were notable caveats in ChatGPT’s response.

 Enhance productivity with a starting point framework for your first draft.
-Lawyers in-house or in practice may all struggle to get started on the first draft amidst meeting multiple deadlines.
+Lawyers in-house or in private practice may struggle to get started on the first draft amidst meeting multiple deadlines.
 Such AI tools are useful for drafting ideas, especially when dealing with obscure contract scenarios.
-We could be surprised that ChatGPT comes back and starts the “brain juices” flowing.
+ChatGPT may help get one's “brain juices” flowing.
 The responses are typically not comprehensive and legalistic but they may be functional and written in plain English.
-The rule of thumb then will be to copy selectively and amend, and not lift wholesale.
+The rule of thumb then would be to copy selectively and amend, and not lift wholesale.

-Instructional emails for business support for legal secretaries/Paralegals.
+Instructional emails for business support for legal secretaries/paralegals.
 This can save counsels time on internal communications.
-ChatGPT may not be able to prioritise tasks so counsels will still have to expend brain cells on the sequence of holding emails to stakeholders.
+ChatGPT may not be able to prioritise tasks so counsels will still have to manage the sequence of holding emails to stakeholders.
 As tested, the output is at a decent level but would still require extensive customisation.

-In conclusion, ChatGPT may save some minuscule hours a week if we learn how to use it effectively.
-However, given confidentiality limitations and the nature of lawyers’ work (which relies heavily on context, accuracy and high-value judgment), it is as helpful as an idea primer and a starting point.
-I am not on the fence on this as I feel that there will be more industry-specific AI Chatbots and a “LegalBot” is not far off from the market.
+In conclusion, ChatGPT may save us some hours a week if we learn how to use it effectively.
+However, given confidentiality limitations and the nature of lawyers’ work (which relies heavily on context, accuracy and high-value judgment), it is most helpful as an idea primer and a starting point.
+I feel that more industry-specific AI Chatbots and a “LegalBot” are not far off from the market.

 Linus leads the legal and governance practice at Ethos BeathChapman, focusing on legal & compliance and company secretarial placements.
-He has successfully conducted and completed many senior-level in-house legal positions across all sectors throughout APAC with reputable MNCs and conglomerates.
+He has successfully conducted search for and placed many senior-level in-house legal positions up to C-level across all sectors throughout APAC with reputable MNCs and conglomerates.

 Connect with him at email@example.com or on LinkedIn.